Upper-primary school students are selected for eMentor by the school and teaching staff and matched with mentors.

 Training and Support

 Mentors are trained on mentoring aspects and strategies to build a constructive relationship with their mentee while discussing various topics in the program.
 Mentors receive training on the Learncube virtual classroom.
 Mentors are then matched with a rural upper-primary student.
+Mentors are supported through-out the program by their eMentor Coordinator.

 of mentees now know how to react in a positive way when other people are not nice to them